-2.2.
+2.3.
 SPLICES

-- 2.2.1.
-Splices shall be in accordance with NEC and UL. - 2.2.2.
-Above Ground Splices for No. 10 AWG and Smaller: - 2.2.2.1.
-Solderless, screw on, reusable pressure cable type, with integral insulation, approved for copper and aluminum conductors. - 2.2.2.2.
-The integral insulator shall have a skirt to completely cover the stripped conductors. - 2.2.2.3.
-The number, size, and combination of conductors used with the connector, as listed on the manufacturer's packaging, shall be strictly followed. - 2.2.3.
-Above Ground Splices for No. 8 AWG to No. 4/0 AWG:
+- 2.3.1.
+Splices shall be in accordance with NEC and UL. - 2.3.2.
+Above Ground Splices for No. 10 AWG and Smaller: - 2.3.2.1.
+Solderless, screw on, reusable pressure cable type, with integral insulation, approved for copper and aluminum conductors. - 2.3.2.2.
+The integral insulator shall have a skirt to completely cover the stripped conductors. - 2.3.2.3.
+The number, size, and combination of conductors used with the connector, as listed on the manufacturer's packaging, shall be strictly followed. - 2.3.3.
+Above Ground Splices for No. 8 AWG to No. 4/0 AWG: - 2.3.3.1.
+Compression, hex screw, or bolt clamp type of high conductivity and corrosion resistant material, listed for use with copper and aluminum conductors. - 2.3.3.2.

-- 2.2.3.2.
 Insulate with materials approved for the particular use, location, voltage, and temperature.
-Insulation level shall be not less than the insulation level of the conductors being joined. - 2.2.3.3.
-Splice and insulation shall be product of the same manufacturer. - 2.2.3.4.
-All bolts, nuts, and washers used with splices shall be cadmium-plated.

-2.2.4.
-Above Ground Splices for 250 kcmil and Larger:

-- 2.2.4.1.
-Long barrel "butt-splice" or "sleeve" type compression connectors, with minimum of two compression indents per wire, listed for use with copper and aluminum conductors. - 2.2.4.2.
+Insulation level shall be not less than the insulation level of the conductors being joined. - 2.3.3.3.
+Splice and insulation shall be product of the same manufacturer. - 2.3.3.4.
+All bolts, nuts, and washers used with splices shall be cadmium-plated. - 2.3.4.
+Above Ground Splices for 250 kcmil and Larger: - 2.3.4.1.
+Long barrel "butt-splice" or "sleeve" type compression connectors, with minimum of two compression indents per wire, listed for use with copper and aluminum conductors. - 2.3.4.2.
 Insulate with materials approved for the particular use, location, voltage, and temperature.
-Insulation level shall be not less than the insulation level of the conductors being joined. - 2.2.4.3.
+Insulation level shall be not less than the insulation level of the conductors being joined.

+2.3.4.3.
 Splice and insulation shall be product of the same manufacturer.

-2.3.
+2.4.
 CONNECTORS AND TERMINATIONS

-- 2.3.1.
-Mechanical type of high conductivity and corrosion resistant material, listed for use with copper and aluminum conductors. - 2.3.2.
-Long barrel compression type of high conductivity and corrosion resistant material, with minimum of two compression indents per wire, listed for use with copper and aluminum conductors. - 2.3.3.
+- 2.4.1.
+Mechanical type of high conductivity and corrosion resistant material, listed for use with copper and aluminum conductors. - 2.4.2.
+Long barrel compression type of high conductivity and corrosion resistant material, with minimum of two compression indents per wire, listed for use with copper and aluminum conductors. - 2.4.3.
 All bolts, nuts, and washers used to connect connections and terminations to bus bars or other termination points shall be cadmium-plated.

-2.4.
+2.5.
 CONTROL WIRING

-- 2.4.1.
-Unless otherwise specified elsewhere in these specifications, control wiring shall be as specified herein, except that the minimum size shall be not less than No. 14 AWG. - 2.4.2.
+- 2.5.1.
+Unless otherwise specified elsewhere in these specifications, control wiring shall be as specified herein, except that the minimum size shall be not less than No. 14 AWG. - 2.5.2.
 Control wiring shall be sized such that the voltage drop under in-rush conditions does not adversely affect operation of the controls.